List of Pakistan Movement activists: Historical background

 For quite sometime, the Muslim League worked on its reputation and credibility against the much influential Indian Congress.
-It was not until when Liaquat Ali Khan and his companion Begum Rana Liaquat Ali convinced Muhammad Ali Jinnah and among others to join the Muslim League in 1930s.
-The philosophical idea, Pakistan (Iqbal, 1930); the 14 points (Jinnah, 1929); the Now or Never (Ali, 1933); the Two-nation theory which was subsequently contributed by many activists and leaders played a crucial role in gaining the creation of Pakistan in 1947.
+That was not achieved until Liaquat Ali Khan and his companion Begum Rana Liaquat Ali convinced Muhammad Ali Jinnah, among others, to join the Muslim League in the 1930s.
+The philosophical idea, Pakistan (Iqbal, 1930); the 14 points (Jinnah, 1929); the Now or Never (Ali, 1933); the Two-nation theory, to which subsequently many activists and leaders contributed, played a crucial role in realizing the creation of Pakistan in 1947.
 Ashraf Ali Thanwi's disciples Shabbir Ahmad Usmani and Zafar Ahmad Usmani were key players in religious support for the creation of Pakistan.

-The newly founded country of Pakistan had to create a government and legislature to replace the British Raj government and the British Parliament.
-The founding fathers of Pakistan first established the partial Constituent Assembly (which was replaced with Parliament), and adopted the Objectives Resolution was annexed to the Constitution of Pakistan.
+The newly founded country of Pakistan had to create a government and legislature to replace the British India government and the British Parliament.
+The founding fathers of Pakistan first established the partial Constituent Assembly (which was replaced with Parliament), and adopted the Objectives Resolution, which was annexed to the Constitution of Pakistan.

 Occupations and Finances

-The founders and activists as well had different occupations and practiced a wide range of high and middle-status occupations, and many pursued more than one career simultaneously.
+The founders and activists of Pakistan had different occupations and came from different social strata, and many pursued more than one career simultaneously.
 Many founding fathers such as Muhammad Ali Jinnah, Muhammad Zafarullah Khan Liaquat Ali Khan and Qazi Muhammad Isa were barristers and lawyers.
-Notable activist, Sir Dr. Ziauddin Ahmed, was a mathematician who helped in forming the first educational policy of the country.
+Notable activist Dr. Ziauddin Ahmed, was a mathematician who helped in forming the first educational policy of the country.
 Begum Rana Liaquat Ali Khan was an economist; and Abu Bakr Ahmad Haleem was a political scientist; M. M. Sharif was a philosopher and Shaukat Hayat Khan was an officer in the British Army.
-These are a few notable personalities who played an integrated role in the movement.
+The following are a few notable personalities who played an integral role in the success of the Pakistan Movement.